nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Description of SortedList bug:

-An issue in SortedList.sourceChanged() arises when an element in the source list is replaced using set(index, element).
-Normally, ObservableList creates a ListChangeEvent with a remove and an add event, but SortedList may misplace elements with a comparator result of 0(i.e if they're being sorted by name and have the same name), adding the new element in the wrong position.
+An issue in `SortedList.sourceChanged()` arises when an element in the source list is replaced using set(index, element).
+Normally, `ObservableList` creates a `ListChangeEvent` with a remove and an add event, but `SortedList` may misplace elements with a comparator result of 0(i.e if they're being sorted by name and have the same name), adding the new element in the wrong position.
 This becomes problematic in tables(such as how our clients are displayed).

 Example Steps to Reproduce(can replace name with deadline):

-1. Add multiple people with the same name(i.e `John`) and make the phone numbers 987654321, 987654322, 98765433, ...
+1. Add multiple (at least 3) people with the same name(i.e `John`) and make the phone numbers `1111 1111`, `2222 2222`, `3333 3333`, ...
 2. Observe the initial order
 3. Do a sort command (`sort name ascending`)
 4. Start editing other fields of these John's (i.e edit their project status)